Fl4m3Ph03n1x/market_manager/README.md

 <img src="images/login.png" alt="Logo" width="600"/>
 </p>

-It is important to note that the application **does not save your credentials**.
-We only save an authentication token that expires after some time.
+The application **does not save your credentials**.
+It stores only an authentication token, which expires after some time.
+Your credentials **are not transmitted anywhere**.
-Furthermore, your credentials **are not transmitted anywhere**, so you don't have to worry about that.

 Once the login is done, you can either activate or deactivate a set of syndicates.